mckennapsean/dissertation/chapters/framework.md

 # Design Activity Framework

-**_TODO:_**

-  - get high level overview here, 3-4 pages
-  - repeat that this is about bringing what is missing together
-  - emphasize that this has happened piecemeal over many projects

-The design process consists of the steps taken to achieve a given outcome, such as a visualization system.
+A design process consists of steps taken to achieve a given outcome, such as a visualization system.
 Design decisions are the reasons and justification behind a choice made for a visualization, such as choosing a pie or bar chart.
-The ultimate outcomes of any step of the design process and from design decisions are design artifacts, such as a system prototype.
+Design artifacts, like a system prototype, are the goal for any step of the design process and from making design decisions.
-No such work previously exists which connects all three of these aspects for visualization design.
+As explored in the previous chapter, no such work exists which connects all three of these aspects for visualization design.
+By connecting these components, the design activity framework more completely captures and describes the design process, increasing its actionability for use by other visualization designers.

 In this chapter, we present an overview of the *design activity